Requesting Absences from Scheduled Classes and/or Clerkships

-- Students must request an absence from a required activity in Year 1-2 by emailing Dr. Singer, the Associate Dean of Student Affairs, and Dr. Janes, the Interim Director of Student Affairs, at least one month in advance of the requested leave.
+- Students must request an absence by completing the Absence Request Form, at least one month in advance of the requested leave.
 The request must include a description of the required activities that you will be missing.

 - Approval will be based on several factors including: any academic concerns related to the requesting student, the number of days being requested, the material covered during the leave, and the purpose of the request.

 - Students will be responsible for completing any missed required assignments at the discretion of the Block Director(s) in whose block the leave falls and provide approval from the Block Director(s) regarding their plan.

 Absences during Clerkships or Electives:

 - Students are allowed 3 excused absences for a four-week elective.
 They must request an absence, even for interviews.
 Additional absences may be granted at the director's discretion with an agreement that missed days will be made up.